Jaytech29/video-chatting-app/Readme.md

 Project Submission Document:

 Building a Highly Scalable and Available Web Application on AWS

 Introduction:
-I have designed and implemented a highly scalable and available web application on Amazon Web Services (AWS) for a PHP8 application.
+Designed and implemented a highly scalable and available web application on Amazon Web Services (AWS) for a PHP8 application.
 This document outlines the list of services used in the architecture, how they are networked and deployed, and how the solution can be scaled for increased demand.
 I also discuss the technical approach used to ensure zero downtime deployments supporting Continuous Integration and Continuous Deployment (CI/CD).
 Finally, Address assumptions and trade-offs made between production, staging, and development environments and propose a high-level disaster recovery plan for this solution.

 Architecture Overview:
 Used the following AWS services to build a highly scalable and available web application: